First Aid Regulation, 29 CFR 1910.151 and Z308.1-2015 Summary

 Below is a table listing the minimum required components for both Class A and Class B kits.
 The assortment and quantity of supplies included in the kits were chosen based upon reviews of workplace incidents requiring first aid treatment, similar international standards and current injury treatment practices.
 The quantity and size specifications given are the minimum necessary to comply with the 2015 standard.

 The kit containers are classified by portability, ability to be mounted, resistance to water, and corrosion and impact resistance.
 Four types are identified:

-Type I: Intended for use in stationary, indoor applications where kit contents have minimal potential for damage.
+Type I: Intended for use in stationary, indoor applications where kit contents have minimal potential for damage due to environmental factors and rough handling.
 These kits are not intended to be portable and should have a means for mounting in a fixed position.
-Some applications for Type I first aid kits are general indoor use, office use or in a light manufacturing facility.
-First aid cabinets would fall in this classification.
+Some applications for Type I first aid kits are general indoor use, office use or use in a manufacturing facility.
+First aid cabinets would generally fall into this type.

-Type II: Intended for use in portable indoor applications.
-Kit contents should have minimal potential for damage.
+Type II: Intended for use in portable indoor applications where the potential for damage due to environmental factors and rough handling is minimal.
 These kits should be equipped with a carrying handle.
-Some applications for Type II first aid kits are general indoor use, office or manufacturing environments.
+Some applications for Type II first aid kits are general indoor use, or use in office or manufacturing environments.

-Type III: Intended for portable use in mobile indoor and/or outdoor settings where the potential for damage of kit supplies due to environment is not probable.
+Type III: Intended for portable use in mobile indoor and/or outdoor settings where the potential for damage due to environmental factors is not probable.
 Kits should have the means to be mounted and have a water resistant seal.
-Transportation industry or construction jobs present typical applications for Type III first aid kits.
+Typical applications include general indoor use and sheltered outdoor use.

 OSHA Medical Services and First Aid regulation, 29 CFR 1910.151